a-milosavljevic/imagelytics/README.md

 The repository consists of three folders:
 1) The <code>app</code> folder contains the source code for the Imagelytic application.
 It is an independent project that should have it separate virtual environment.
 For more details please check [app/README.md](app/README.md).
 2) The <code>train</code> folder contains scripts that can be used to train and prepare metadata for a new model that can be used with the application.
 It is also an independent project that should have it separate virtual environment.
 For more details please check [train/README.md](train/README.md).
-3) The <code>sample-images</code> folder contains sample images that can be used to test the application using the built-in Chiro10-EfficientNetB2 model.
-In this folder, you may also find [sample-images/Chiro10-Test.html](sample-images/Chiro10-Test.html) report created with the application and appropriate sample images.
+3) The <code>docs</code> folder contains additional files:
+   - <code>docs/chiro10-sample-images</code> - sample images that can be used to test the application using the built-in Chiro10-EfficientNetB2 model.
+   - <code>docs/chiro10-sample-report.html</code> - sample report created with the application and appropriate Chiro10 sample images.
+   - <code>docs/images</code> - images of the UI for this document.

 ## Download and install Imagelytics
 Imagelytics installation package for Windows is available for download in the repository release section.